Create tiered buffer strips

 Why?

-Leave a few low trees (e.g. hawthorn, grey alder) and shrubs typical of margins to grow in the buffer strip.
-The creation of a stepped edge in the buffer strip will provide habitats and movement corridors for a variety of birds and mammals.
-In addition, it will provide a variety of habitats for plants, fungi and mosses.
-It is also prudent not to break up the established buffer strips.
+In buffer strips, leave some low trees (e.g., bird cherry, grey alder) and shrubs typical of edge habitats.
+The formation of a stepped edge in the buffer strip ensures habitats and movement corridors for various birds and mammals.
+Additionally, it provides diverse habitats for plants, fungi, and lichens.
+It is also advisable not to disturb the established turf in the buffer strip.